-On home front, so much has happened that I know I can never actually try to cover everything in one post.
+On the home front, so much has happened that I know I can never actually try to cover everything in one post.
 I had taken so many pictures during our trip, but I still have to sort them.
 We didn't take the twins along, as we knew the trip will be really tiring.
 But this was the first time we have been away from them and really missed them every single moment.
 We were really excited and looking forward to seeing them again.
 Konda always used to sulk for a while, had we left her for a day or so.

 We thought we would be treated the same.
 But it was a mixed reaction from the twins.
 The reception that Peddu gave us, was the most beautiful one.
-He was crying with joy and happiness and was literally shouting Dada, Amma, Akka and was repeating like a mantra.
+He was crying with joy and happiness and was literally shouting Dada, Amma, Akka, and was repeating like a mantra.
 I went in first, but his eyes were all on his dad.
 He ran past me, to hug him and was hugging him tight for a while.
-Only after few minutes, did he turn to see me.
+Only after a few minutes, did he turn to see me.
 He didn't allow us to look at Chinnu at all.
 And of course, Chinnu, being more like his sister, was sulking for a while.
-He came to us after lot of pleading and cajoling.
+He came to us after a lot of pleading and cajoling.
 I really wished we had somebody take a video of that moment.
 But then, this is not something we ever going to forget.

 Coming to this dish we prepared yesterday, it was a most delicious dish.
 Never really expected it to turn out so well.
 We came about this recipe a while ago and since then Athamma was telling me that we should make it.
-Other than stir fires, we don't used Tindora/Dondakaya in any other way.
+Other than stir fires, we don't use Tindora/Dondakaya in any other way.
 And this recipe was a curry.
-When hubby dear overheard us discussing it, he opted out of Dondakaya Curry experiment committee!
+When hubby dear overheard us discussing it, he opted out of the Dondakaya Curry experiment committee!
 He sure didn't know what he missed.
 When he was not at home yesterday, we thought it was the best time to experiment and if it turns well, we can always make it again for him.
 I seriously couldn't believe it turned out so yummy.
-I took it for my colleagues.
+I took it to my colleagues.
 And all of them went bonkers with the taste.
 I seriously recommend this is something you got to try!

 Preparation Time : 10 mins